effektif/user-docs/docs/process-builder/triggers.rst

 Once you have done this,
 email sent to the mailing list will also be forwarded to the process trigger address, starting the process in Effektif.
-You will then see the email in the activity stream:
+You will then see the email in the event stream:

 .. figure:: /_static/images/stream/mail-trigger.png